How to Get Involved?

 Dog Park Organizations

-These groups could use your support to promote awareness and acceptance and to increase the availability for safe off leash areas for dogs in our community.
+These groups could use your support to promote awareness and acceptance and to increase the availability of safe off-leash areas for dogs in our community.

 - DOGPAW (Dog Owners Group for Park Access in Washington)